Menu

 • Smart power strips

 Smart power strips enable you to distribute energy depending on how frequently you use a device.
 Smart power strips can identify when a device is in standby mode and cut off power to save energy.
 Using a smart power strip can reduce your energy usage, which will decrease your utility bills.
-This will also make it easier for you to turn all your devices off at once rather than having to unplug all of them separately.
+This will also make it easier for you to turn all your devices off at once rather than having to unplug all of them separately and ultimately lower your energy bill.

 • Dimmer switches

-Installing dimmer switches throughout the home gives you the ability to adjust the brightness and lower the cost of electricity.
+Installing dimmer switches throughout the home gives you the ability to adjust the brightness and lower the cost of electricity, hence efficiently managing energy costs.

 • Windows